oneil512/INSIGHT/README.md

 3. run `pip install -r requirements.txt`
 4. run `python main.py`

+You can specify your own parameters like what tools to use, what objective to use, how many iterations to run, and load your own data in by passing a path to the file.
+See the bottom of `main.py`

 ## Output

 The program saves the result from every task and adds it to the output directory `out`